 Making Kompot (Компот) is super easy to make and has become a lost art.
 We live in a reconstituted juice heaven that's so easy to buy juices in supermarkets.
 It's healthier and tastier than store bought.
 Plus it's a great way to use up extra fruit from your garden (or even an impulse fruit tray purchase from the store).

-It's a popular homemade juice in Russia, Ukraine, Poland and across Eastern Europe.
-There are many different ways to make it, but they all include boiling fruit in a pot of water, straining and sweetening with sugar or honey.
-You can buy Kompot in stores across Eastern Europe.
-However, homemade kompot always tastes better!
+It's a popular homemade fruit juice; made in Russia, Ukraine, Poland and across Eastern Europe and the Baltics.
+There are many different ways to make it, but they all include boiling fruit in a pot of water, straining and sweetening.
+Sold in stores across Eastern Europe, however homemade always tastes better!

 Kompot is always made with fresh fruits and berries that grow in a northern climate.
-Always best from your garden or dacha.
-I think it's tastiest when made with mixed berries.
+Always best picked from your garden or dacha.
 You can use any fruit combination you like.
-I will even throw in apples, pears or grapes that are going soft, and not great to eat.
-They work perfectly to salvage for homemade juice.
-Use the fruit you have.

 - Cherries